The segment that TNT did last Sunday on Davey Allison brought some memories flooding back.

 I told him Bobby was over at the start/finish line talking to Paul Newman.

-That was the same year Davey had the accident with the helicopter that took
+That was the same year Davey had the accident with the helicopter that took his life.

 We had a sprint car or midget race, one of those “Thunder” races, scheduled on ESPN that week.
 Somebody on our Event Services team said it would be fitting to do something for everyone to remember Davey.